RosettaHS/OrionAPI/docs/Function Reference/OLog.md

 OVLog will ONLY print the formatted string to the terminal if `OAPP_VERBOSE` has been set to true.
 `OAPP_VERBOSE` is set to true whenever the application is started with the environment variable `O_VERBOSE=1` in the command line.

-To log conditionally, use the following syntax.
+To log conditionally, use the following syntax:
 ```cpp
 OVLog("This will only print if OAPP_VERBOSE is true!\n");
 ```